Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{D}{eep} neural networks (DNNs) have achieved remarkable performance on various tasks, such as computer vision, natural language processing and data generation.
 However, DNNs are vulnerable towards adversarial attacks which exploit imperceptibly perturbed examples to fool the neural networks \cite{Szegedy2013Intriguing}.
 For instance, deliberately crafted adversarial examples can easily deceive DNN-based systems such as hand-writing recognition \cite{papernot2016limitations}, face detection \cite{li2015convolutional}, and autonomous vehicle \cite{girshick2016region}, making the models generate wrong outputs.
-The adversarial examples are even possible to trigger catastrophic consequences, such as causing accident originated by faulty object detection in autonomous vehicles \cite{lu2017adversarial}.
+The adversarial examples are even possible to trigger catastrophic consequences, such as causing accident originated by faulty object detection in autonomous vehicles \cite{lu2017adversarial, wang2019daedalus}.
 Considering the blooming DNN-based applications in modern electronic systems, as well as it will likely be in the future applications, proposing effective defensive methods to defend DNNs against adversarial examples has never been this urgent and critical.

 Adversarial attacks against DNN-based systems can be categorised into three types based on the a priori knowledge that attackers have: 1) black-box attacks, 2) grey-box attacks, and 3) white-box attacks.
-Currently, there are also a series of defending methods proposed, which can be broadly divided into proactive defence (e.g. \cite{Gu2015Towards,papernot2016distillation,cisse2017parseval,shaham2018understanding}) and reactive defence (e.g. \cite{xu2017feature,Feinman2017,grosse2017statistical,lu2017safetynet,metzen2017detecting}).
+Currently, there are also a series of defending methods proposed, which can be broadly divided into proactive defence (\textit{e.g.}, \cite{Gu2015Towards,papernot2016distillation,cisse2017parseval,shaham2018understanding}) and reactive defence (\textit{e.g.}, \cite{xu2017feature,Feinman2017,grosse2017statistical,lu2017safetynet,metzen2017detecting}).
+Proactive defence increases the robustness of victim models against adversarial examples, while reactive defence detects the adversarial examples from the model inputs.
 However, they all have limitations.
-Specifically, current countermeasures can only counter attackers in specific scenarios.
+For example, current countermeasures can only counter attackers in specific scenarios.